TotallyInformation/node-red-contrib-uibuilder/docs/uib-configuration.md

         /** Controls whether the uibuilder instance API feature is enabled
          *  Off by default since uncontrolled instance api's are a security and
          *  operational risk.
 Use with caution.
+See Tech Docs for details.
          */
         instanceApiAllowed: true,
    },